 V&A Future series with propela

-In celebration of the landmark exhibition The Future Starts Here, Propela are delighted to announce a four-part event series collaboration with the Victoria & Albert Museum, London.
-Unfolding throughout 2018, the series will explore design futures from a breadth of perspectives - near, far and speculative.
+In celebration of the landmark exhibition The Future Starts Here, Propela collaborated with the Victoria & Albert Museum, London on a four-part event series exploring design futures from a breadth of perspectives - near, far and speculative.

 The fourth and final session in the series will be V&A Future Series with Propela: Design for Change.